black-sliver/evermizer/README.txt

-    Make sure Levitate and Revealer is obtainable and usable when required Easy will give you one formula with buyable ingredients pre-thraxx Newly learned alchemy is now preselected/highlighted for alchemy selection (Texts still unchanged)
+    Make sure Levitate and Revealer is obtainable and usable when required Easy will give you one formula with buyable ingredients pre-thraxx Newly learned alchemy is now preselected/highlighted for alchemy selection Strong Heart only teaches one formula, the other one is in the market (Texts still unchanged)
   Ingredienizer:
     Randomize ingredient requirements